namiri-tech/docs-rdme-ke/docs/EXPLANATION/getting-started.md

 ---
 title: 'Getting Started: DigiTax and KRA eTIMS'
 excerpt: >-
-  **DigiTax Kenya API Hub** contains guides and API reference pages for further understanding, equipping you on how to integrate with the ZRA Smart Invoicing System
+  **DigiTax Kenya API (Version 1) Hub** contains guides and API reference pages for further understanding, equipping you on how to integrate with the KRA eTIMS System
 hidden: false
 metadata:
   title: DigiTax Kenya API Hub - V1